andrew henderson menu

 Go Big or Go Home

-This movement toward big entities is a major problem for small business owners looking to make their mark in the US.
+This movement toward ‘big’ entities is a major problem for small business owners looking to make their mark in the US.

 During the pandemic, some big box stores could sell a particular item, but small local stores were prohibited from selling the same thing.
 Does that seem fair to you?

-If you have a global business or if you own multinational companies, things may be easier for you since you would have enough capital to control certain factors that are uncontrollable for under-capitalized small business owners.
+If you have a global business or if you own multinational companies, things may be easier for you since you would have enough capital to control certain factors that are uncontrollable for under-capitalised small business owners.

 In essence, being small in the US will be a big problem for you.

-Advantages of Doing Business in the USA
+Advantages of Doing Business in the United States

 So, there is no doubt that the US is still pretty attractive for certain businesses.